In Karten sind Zeiten aufbewahrt; Vergangenheiten, Gegenwarten, Zukünfte – je nachdem.

 The map has become a graphic autobiography; it restores time to memory and it recreates for the inner eye the fabric and seasons of a former life.

 GeoPortOst was approved by the German Research Foundation (DFG) within the funding programme for excellent research libraries in 2014.
-In 2017, the second project phase (until 2019) began with the expansion of the Geoportal by ingesting further thematic maps to Eastern and South Eastern Europe and by implementing a tool to link the maps with qualitative and/or quantitative context data.
+In 2017, the second project phase (until 2019) began with the expansion of the Geoportal by ingesting further thematic maps to Eastern and South Eastern Europe with participation of the partner institutions IEG Mainz and GEI Braunschweig and by implementing a tool to link the maps with qualitative and/or quantitative context data.

 912 items were identified as public domain (as of 2016), digitized and enhanced with authority files.
 The map images were located by numerous expert volunteers in the GeoPortOst georeferencer.
 The spatial data were imported as metadata into the catalog and support geographic retrieval approaches allowing a visual and term independent search.